KMU-KDAS/RGMC2026/task2/dynamics/residual_gnn/README.md

 - edge index
 - normalization metadata

-이 구조는 DER rollout을 epoch마다 다시 수행하지 않으므로 hidden dimension, loss weight와 network configuration의 반복 실험을 빠르게 만들었다.
+Because the DER rollout does not need to be repeated every epoch, this structure significantly accelerated repeated experiments with hidden dimensions, loss weights, and network configurations.

 ---